 The Paris Metro, which was founded in 1900, precisely ten years after the London Underground, is known as the fifth oldest subway system in the world.
-It also ranks fifth in the list, with 302 stations, same as the Madrid metro.
+It also ranks fifth in the world's largest metro systems list, with 302 stations, same as the Madrid Metro.
 Nevertheless, we can even say that there are 303 stations, as the Montmartre funicular operates under the name "Funikulaire" as the 303rd "fake" station and is part of the metro system.
 It is daily ridership is over 4 million and over 1 billion annually.

 4. Seoul Metro - South Korea

-In the following places, there will be only Asia on our list.
+In the following places, there will be only Asia on our largest metro systems in the world list.
 The Seoul metro, opened in 1974, consists of 315 stations.
 It is the ninth in the world, with a total route length of 340.4 km.
 It is known as one of the busiest metros in the world, with more than 1.9 billion annual ridership.
 There is a plan for new metro stations and lines that will be opened by 2024.

 3. Beijing Subway - China

 Although many articles say that there are 394 metro stations, 60 of them are transfer stations, and this number is double-counted.
-There are 331 stations in the Beijing subway.
+There are 331 stations in the Beijing Subway.
 The subway system, first launched in 1969, celebrated its 50th anniversary on October 1 this year.
-The total route length is 678.2 km, but it is considered 669.4 km without the Xijiao line.
-Therefore, the Beijing subway is the second longest metro system in the world.
+The total route length is 678.2km, but it is considered 669.4km without the Xijiao line.
+Therefore, Beijing Subway is the second longest metro system in the world.
 Its daily ridership is more than 10 million, but on July 12 this year, it was more than 13 million and, thus, broke a record.
-However, it was not content with the high performance; it ranked first busiest metro system in the world with over 3.8 billion ridership annually.
+However, it was not content with the high performance; it ranked first in the list of busiest metros in the world with over 3.8 billion ridership annually.
 Nevertheless, I think it is not surprising that the capital city, with a population of over 21 million, has this figure and is in the top three in all three categories.

 2. Shanghai Metro - China

-Not surprisingly, China, the world's most populous country, has the first three places in this list.
-The Shanghai Metro, which was first launched in 1993, is the second-largest metro in the world for 345 stations and, the longest with a total length of 676 km.
+Not surprisingly, China, the world's most populous country, has two places in our 10 largest metro systems in the world list.
+The Shanghai Metro, which was first launched in 1993, is the second-largest metro in the world for 345 stations and the longest with a total length of 676 km.
 With a tiny difference, i.e., with over 3.7 billion ridership annually, it is the busiest metro in the world after the Beijing Subway.
-It has the same value as the Beijing subway, with more than 10 million ridership in a day and 13 million records performance.
+It has the same value as the Beijing Subway, with more than 10 million ridership in a day and 13 million records performance.
 As you can see, the dominance of the Chinese subway systems in all three categories speaks for itself.

 1. New York City Subway - United States

 The first demonstration of the underground transit system in New York City was given by American inventor Alfred Ely Beach in 1869.
 Its construction began in 1900, and it was put into operation for the people of New York City in 1904.
-With a length of 394 km, it is the sixth-longest in the world, the ninth most busy subway system with an annual ridership of 1.6 million.
+With a length of 394 km, it is the sixth longest metro system in the world, the ninth busiest metro in the world with an annual ridership of 1.6 million.